If you require a 30 minute consultation , call 01502 532 700 or 'APPLY NOW'

 -

-It is also important to make sure that you have made contact with your lender to check how much you can borrow and followed all of the steps needed to make sure your lender can instruct their valuation which can be something which causes delays.
+It is also important to make sure that you have made contact with your lender to check how much you can borrow and followed all of the steps needed to avoid delays.

 Further useful information about the various steps buying your home can be found here: